dotaxis/7thDeck/README.md

 ## Prerequisites

 ### Ubuntu (23.10 and later)
 `bwrap` needs to have the proper permissions in AppArmor.
-Open the terminal and follow the steps:
+Open the terminal and follow these steps:
 1. Install `apparmor-profiles`
 ```bash
 sudo apt install apparmor-profiles